 Of course, the writers had to make us believe that Ciri was dead.
 That scene was perfectly crafted, down to every step Geralt takes.
 A few months later, when I made my way through Fallout 4, I found myself comparing it to the scene in the latter when your character is reunited with their son.
 The difference is so striking; Bethesda’s effort is so dull and lifeless, it’s like playing a game without lip syncing.

 With this one, I think CD Projekt RED have even outdone BioWare in terms of storytelling and really shown us a taste of what can be done with the medium if you care enough to take the time.
 It’s a rare example of a story that doesn’t get thinner in the end.
-If anything, The Witcher III has one of the most well thought-out and fitting endings.
+If anything, The Witcher III has a full and conclusive, if bittersweet, ending.
 The bad ending, if you’ve had the misfortune of seeing it, is devastating.
 I’m so glad that’s not what greeted me my first time through.

 All Ciri needed was for the people in her life to believe in her, and then she could save the world.
 Because what good is talent and skill if you lack the confidence to use them?